MariaErosh/banking_app/README.md

 # Banking Service

-This is a Java Spring Boot application created as a test task.
+This is a Java Spring Boot application built with Spring Boot, PostgreSQL, and Flyway for database migration.
+It supports basic user and account management with email or phone data.

+### *Stack:*
+#### *Java, Spring Boot, PostgreSQL, Docker Compose, Flyway, JWT, Testcontainer, MockMvc.*

-## 📦 Project Build
+## Project Build

 The project uses Maven for build management.
 Make sure you have the following installed: